sigu-training/clinical_genomics/index.md

 # Variant prioritization

-Once annotated, variants need to be filtered and prioritized
+Once annotated, variants need to be filtered and prioritized.
+The number of variants returned by genomic sequencing varies from tens of thousands (WES) to millions (WGS).

- - WES: Tens of thousands
- - WGS: Millions

-**No universal filters, they depend on the experimental features**
+**No universal filters are available, they depend on the experimental features**

 ## Variant impact